-In the commercial construction industry, a strong background of either prior work experience or an education from an accredited university is always a plus.
+A strong background of either prior work experience or education from an accredited university is always a plus in the commercial construction industry.
 However, a mixture of both makes you out to be the perfect employee.

 Even after receiving a Bachelor’s Degree in Engineering, Mechanical Engineering, or another related field, there are ways to further your education and stand out on your resume.
 An excellent method to do this is to obtain your PE license.